-See the fact file below for more information on Colombia or alternatively download our comprehensive worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the Colombia or alternatively, you can download our 22-page Colombia worksheet pack to utilise within the classroom or home environment.

-- Indigenous tribes inhabited Colombia in 12,500 BC, and the two main civilizations that formed were the Tairona and the Muisca peoples, and they were both ruled by a chief.
+- Indigenous tribes inhabited Colombia in 12,500 B.C. and the two main civilizations that formed were the Tairona and the Muisca people, and they were both ruled by a chief.

 - In the decades that followed, several other Spanish conquistadors would establish various settlements.